-- (c) possessing any fabricated or falsified passport, identity document or other document used for the facilitation of movement across borders; or - (d) being involved in an illegal activity to the extent that he or she has been compelled to do so, as a direct result of his or her situation as a victim of trafficking.] issued with a letter of recognition, the prosecutor must give due consideration to whether the offence was committed as a direct result of the person's position as a victim of trafficking.
+- (a) entering or remaining in the Republic in contravention of the Immigration Act; - (b) assisting another person to enter or remain in the Republic in contravention of the Immigration Act; - (c) possessing any fabricated or falsified passport, identity document or other document used for the facilitation of movement across borders; or - (d) being involved in an illegal activity to the extent that he or she has been compelled to do so, as a direct result of his or her situation as a victim of trafficking.]

-- (2) If, during a criminal prosecution of a child or an adult person [in respect of any matter referred to in subsection (1),] the prosecutor on reasonable grounds suspects that that child or adult person is a victim of trafficking, the prosecutor must- - (a) apply to the court for a postponement; and - (b) refer103 that child to a designated child protection organisation or provincial department of social development for an investigation in terms of section 110 of the Children's Act; or - (c) refer that adult person to an accredited organisation or provincial department of social development for an assessment referred to in section [13(5)] 12(7).
+- (2) If, during a criminal prosecution of a person [child or an adult person in respect of any matter referred to in subsection (1),] the prosecutor on reasonable grounds suspects that that [child or adult] person is a victim of trafficking, the prosecutor must- - (a) apply to the court for a postponement; and - (b) refer118 that child to a designated child protection organisation or provincial department of social development for an investigation in terms of section 110 of the Children's Act; or - (c) refer that adult person to an accredited organisation or provincial department of social development for an assessment referred to in section [13(5)] 14(7).

-OPTION IN RESPECT OF SUBCLAUSE 2(b) AND (c)
+OPTION IN RESPECT OF SUBCLAUSE (2)(b) AND (c)

-- (b) in the prescribed manner/in accordance with directives issued by the National Director of Public Prosecutions under section 36, in the case of a child - (i) notify the designated child protection organisation or provincial department of social development of that child and which must conduct an investigation in terms of section 110 of the Children's Act; and - (ii) facilitate the child's referral to the child protection organisation or provincial department of social development, as the case may be; or - in the prescribed manner/ in accordance with directives issued by the National
+- (b) in the prescribed manner/in accordance with directives issued by the National Director of Public Prosecutions under section 36??, in the case of a child - notify the designated child protection organisation or provincial department of social development of that child, which must conduct an investigation in terms of section 110 of the Children's Act; and - (ii) facilitate the child's referral to the child protection organisation or provincial department of social development, as the case may be; or and 14 with regard to the referral of victims.
+How will a prosecutor get the victim to the accredited organisation or child protection organisation?
+The option suggests that this be addressed in the directives.
+The NPA is also of the view that this can be addressed in directives.